tibs/markup-history/markup-history.rst

    This is a heading
    =================
    This is a paragraph.
 Body text is not indented.

      - This is a list item.
 Words can be *emphasized*, **strong** or ``teletype`` - yes, that's paired backquotes [1]_.
      - This is a list item as well.
-We can't use "o" as a list delimiter, as it is too ambiguous.
 We don't need blank lines between list items.

        This is more of the second list item.
 It is indented appropriately.

    This is a sub-heading
    ---------------------
    Sub-section body text is not indented either.
-What makes sense for programming languages is irritating for text.

    ..
-[1] Lines after the first line of a list item must be indented appropriately.
+[1] Note the indentation inside the list item.

 -----